Top 10 Biggest UK Companies by Market Cap

-London-based British American Tobacco (BAT) is the eighth-largest U.K. company, valued at US$84.23 billion as of 7 November 2019.
+London-based British American Tobacco (BAT) is the eighth-largest U.K. company, valued at US$98.0 billion as of 21 March 2022.

 The most important stock index in the U.K. is the FTSE 100, which tracks the performance of the 100 largest companies in the country based on market capitalisation.
-The top 10 companies in the index as of January 2020 were well diversified, including Europe's largest bank, two multinational pharmaceutical giants, a global consumer products company, and two mining firms, among others.
+The top 10 companies in the index as of March 2022 were well diversified, including Europe's second largest bank, two multinational pharmaceutical giants, a global consumer products company, and two mining firms, among others.

 FXCM Research Team

 FXCM Research Team consists of a number of FXCM's Market and Product Specialists.